akkeris/region-api/README.md

 * F5_URL - The https URL of the F5
 * F5_UNIPOOL - When using the F5 in an ingress instruct it to use a single pool.
 See F5 Setup below for more information.
 * F5_CIPHER_LIST - The cipher list to use when creating TLS (SSL) client profiles, defaults to `!SSLv2:!SSLv3:!MD5:!EXPORT:!RSA+3DES:!RSA+RC4:!ECDHE+RC4:!ECDHE+3DES:ECDHE+AES:RSA+AES`
+* ISTIO_DOWNPAGE - The maintenance page to use, this should be the service host for an app in akkeris.
+Defaults to `akkeris404.akkeris-system.svc.cluster.local`.

 If the apps or sites ingres uses an F5, the `F5_SECRET` and `F5_URL` should be set.
 If using istio these may be left blank.